rinigus/pure-maps/guides/README.md

 `poor.http.request_json` in order to use Poor's user-agent and default timeout and error handling.
-If your guide provider cannot handle addresses, but requires coordinates, consider geocoding using `nominatim`, which is shipped with Poor.
+If your guide provider cannot handle addresses, but requires coordinates, consider geocoding using `default`, which is shipped with Poor.
 See the guides shipped with Poor for examples.

 Use `~/.local/share/harbour-poor-maps/guides` as a local installation